sematext/docs/docs/monitoring/spm-faq.md

 connections, users, queries, handlers, commands, MyISAM, InnoDB, MySQL traffic, etc) .

-When monitoring Solr, Elasticsearch, HBase, Hadoop and other Java-based services, you will have an option to choose between using [Embedded](../agents/spm-monitor-javaagent/) App Agent or [Standalone](../agents/spm-monitor-standalone) App Agent.
+When monitoring Solr, Elasticsearch, HBase, Hadoop and other JVM-based services, you will have an option to choose between using [Embedded](../agents/spm-monitor-javaagent/) App Agent or [Standalone](../agents/spm-monitor-standalone) App Agent.
 The